Janel Bragg Biography

-I am primarily self-taught through fourteen years of experimentation in various mediums and through studying other artists and artworks, mostly from books I bought from my library bookstore and also our local used bookstore in Anacortes, Washington.
-I paint what moves me and what is within my immediate reach, whether it is a dead bird at the foot of my stairwell, or a girl looking though the windows at a train station.
-Working quickly and spontaneously from my own photography and imagination adds life and movement to my paintings.
-My work has been shown in galleries in Washington State, New York and Pennsylvania, including being juried into the 76th Annual Open International Exhibition of the Northwest Watercolor Society.
-My work has also been reproduced and hangs in the suites of the Shelburne Hotel by Affinia in the Murray Hill neighborhood of Manhattan, in New York City, as well as published in Horizons magazine.
+Her process involves working quickly and spontaneously from her own photography and imagination, which she says adds life and movement to her paintings.
+Her work has been shown in galleries in Washington State, New York and Pennsylvania, including being juried into the 76th Annual Open International Exhibition of the Northwest Watercolor Society.
+Her work has also been reproduced and hangs in the suites of the Shelburne Hotel by Affinia in the Murray Hill neighborhood of Manhattan, in New York City, as well as published in Horizons magazine.
 One of her paintings will also be published in a forthcoming issue of Bombay Gin, the literary journal of The Jack Kerouac School of Disembodied Poets founded by Allen Ginsberg and Anne Waldman at Naropa University.

 Comments from people about my art: